What's in the new Texas voting rights overhaul - News Break

 The bill bans voters from casting a ballot from the inside of a motor vehicle, with a few exceptions: Voters who are physically unable to enter a polling place, at the risk of their health, can still vote at the curbside.

-The provision targets Harris County, and others, that operated drive-thru voting locations during the 2020 elections.
+The provision targets Harris County, and others, that operated drive-through voting locations during the 2020 elections.

 Ending straight-ticket voting